chrisguindon/webdev-docker/README.md

 These images are maintained by the Eclipse Foundation webdev team.
 They are designed to be used in development only.

 ## php
-You can test your eclipse project website with three different php version.
+You can test your Eclipse project website with 3 different php versions.

 ### Supported tags and respective `Dockerfile` links